- What’s an Instagram Access Token?

 Now we are ready to continue the Instagram Basic Display setup.
 On the left side of the screen, you will see the Dashboard; go to Settings > Basic.

 On the main screen, you will see the App ID and App Secret fields.
 They are pre-defined by Facebook.
 You need to type in your app’s name, domain, email, and others.
+Select “Business and Pages” in the Category dropdown list.
+Choose the “Yourself or your own business” option in the App Purpose block.
 Once everything is done, click on the “Save Changes” button.

 4 Step — Add an Instagram Test User